GenerativeAI4Finance/GenerativeAI4Finance/README.md

 👋 Hi from the GenerativeAI4Finance team!

-You have been using OpenAI & chatGPT for Text & Audio, Video, Code & Images.
+- You have been using OpenAI & chatGPT for Text & Audio, Video, Code & Images.
-How about Financial Data & Decision Making?
+- How about Financial Data & Decision Making?
 Let's build a GenerativeAI 4 Finance from scratch together.

+# What is this about?
+GenerativeAI 4 Finance consists of following parts

+### Foundational models for finance (Refer vs-neev repository)
+- 🌱 Large Foundational models built from scratch.
+Which are pre-trained and can be used for several use cases across Lending, Investment Banking, Wealth, Asset Management.
+   (Refer vs-neev repository)
+### High level reusable components (Refer vs-tantra repository)
+- 💞️ Necessary for domain specific solutions
+### Examples of Co-Pilots and applications
+- 📫 Co-Pilots(Kind of like Jarvis from Iron Man) for every one using finance.
+Eg. Co-Pilot for borowwers and lenders providing suggestions

 # What is the need?
 - Existing core technologies in Generative AI are around content and its variations, but not for Financial Data & Decision making.